magento-research/pwa-buildpack/docs/magento-layout-loader.md

 ## `ContainerChild` Details

-Import the ContainerChild from @magento/peregrine to use it in your extension/module:
+Import the `ContainerChild` component from `@magento/peregrine` to use it in your extension/module:

 ```js
 import { ContainerChild } from '@magento/peregrine';